stuartcor/jetcake/readme.md

 -Inside the jetcake folder run the next command:

-  npm install

-  -this is use to install all the project dependencies.
+  npm install (this is use to install all the project dependencies)

 -When the dependencies were installed run the next command to init the server:

-  npm run start

-  -this command will initialize a server to preview the project.
+  npm run start (this command will initialize a server to preview the project)

  -When the server is running go to the link to see the project.